yiye3/GUICourse/README.md

 - `file_name`: the name of your prediction file (without the suffix `.json`).
 - `task`: the name of tasks, including `guienv`, `guiact_web_single`, `guiact_web_multi`, and `guiact_smartphone`.

+*Examples*
+We provide some results for quick evaluation in the `./results` dir.

 ## Performance